smoeding/puppet-openssl/REFERENCE.md

 Data type: `Stdlib::Absolutepath`

 The default directory where a key file is deployed.
 This is operating system specific.
-On Debian this is '/etc/ssl/private' and on RedHat this is '/etc/pki/tls/private'.
+On Debian this is `/etc/ssl/private` and on RedHat this is `/etc/pki/tls/private`.

 ##### `default_cert_dir`

 Data type: `Stdlib::Absolutepath`

 The default directory where a certificate file is deployed.
 This is operating system specific.
-On Debian this is '/etc/ssl/certs' and on RedHat this is '/etc/pki/tls/certs'.
+On Debian this is `/etc/ssl/certs` and on RedHat this is `/etc/pki/tls/certs`.

 ##### `package_name`

 Data type: `String`

 The name of the openssl package to install.
-Default value: 'openssl'.
+Default value: `openssl`.

 ##### `package_ensure`

 Data type: `String`

 The desired package state.
-Default value: 'installed'.
+Default value: `installed`.

 ##### `root_group`

 Data type: `String`

 The group used for deployed files.
 This is operating system specific.
-On Linux this is normally 'root'.
-On FreeBSD this is 'wheel'.
+On Linux this is normally `root`.
+On FreeBSD this is `wheel`.

 ##### `ca_certs`

 Data type: `Array[String]`

 An array of CA certificates that are installed by default.
-Default: []
+Default: `[]`

 ## Defined types

 ### openssl::cert

-cert.pp --- Define puppet-openssl::cert
+Manage an X.509 certificate file in PEM format

 #### Examples